yugsharma4/MWB-Node-JS/README.md

 Finally, start the server using the following command: npm start

-The server will start listening on port 5500.
+The server will start listening on http://localhost:5500.